 Provide specific criteria to assess either the success or failure of the policies you are recommending.
 As much as possible, this criteria should be derived from your cost/benefit analysis.
 Do not hide or under-report information that does not support your policy recommendations.
 Just as you should note limitations in an original research study, a policy memo should describe the weaknesses of your analysis.
 Be straightforward about it because doing so strengthens your arguments and it will help the reader to assess the overall impact of recommended policy changes.

 NOTE: Technically, your policy memo could argue for maintaining the status quo.
-However, the general objective of policy memos is to examine opportunities for change and describe the risks of on-going complacency.
+However, the general objective of policy memos is to examine opportunities for transformative change and the risks of on-going complacency.
 If you choose to argue for maintaining the current policy trajectory, be concise in identifying and systematically refuting all relevant policy options.
 Summarize why the outcomes of maintaining the status quo are preferable to any alterative policy options.

 Herman, Luciana.
 Policy Memos.
 John F. Kennedy School of Government.
 Harvard University; How to Write a Public Policy Memo.
 Student Learning Center.
 University of California, Berkeley; Policy Memo.
 Thompson Writing Program, Writing Studio.
 Duke University; Policy Memo Guidelines.
 Cornell Fellows Program.
 Cornell University; Memo: Audience and Purpose.
 The Writing Lab and The OWL.
 Purdue University; Policy Memo Requirements and Guidelines, 2012-2013 edition.
 Institute for Public Policy Studies.
 University of Denver; Thrall, A. Trevor.
 How to Write a Policy Memo.
 University of Michigan--Dearborn, 2006; Writing Effective Memos.
 Electronic Hallway.
 Daniel J. Evans School of Public Affairs.
 University of Washington; Writing Effective Policy Memos.
 Water & Sanitation Infrastructure Planning syllabus.
 Spring 2004.
 Massachusetts Institute of Technology.